 Overview

 I'm a Latinist with broad interests in Ancient Rome, the Renaissance, the Reformation, and the Enlightenment.
-My latest books are on willpower and free speech, both for Princeton University Press.
-Previous books covered wine, swine, grief, mind, breakups, and a good laugh.
+I like to focus on big-picture issues in the western tradition.
+My latest book is an edition of Plato's Apology that examines free speech through the ages.
+Previous books covered wine, swine, mind, jokes, grief, breakups, willpower, and a good laugh.
 Oh, and a few years ago I was parodied on Saturday Night Live (really! see it here).

 At Cornell I teach courses on Ancient Rome, Julius Caesar, the Art of Humor, Greek Mythology, Wine Culture, and Latin literature of all time periods.
 For business executives worldwide I teach eCornell courses on leadership from Ancient Rome and the effective use of humor in the workplace.